Zilliqa/zilliqa-developer/core/tree-based-cluster-broadcasting.md

 ## Application

-Based on above algorithm, below are the paramters which control broadcasting of DSBLOCK by ds-node to all nodes in the shard.
+Based on above algorithm, below are the parameters which control broadcasting of DSBLOCK by ds-node to all nodes in the shard.

 ```xml
 <data_sharing>